soulwax/Runa/REPOSITORY_ANALYSIS.md

 - Resource management abstraction

 ### Areas for Improvement
-- Logging system not fully utilized (spdlog available but minimal usage)
+- **SpriteBatch GPU rendering** - Infrastructure complete but needs graphics pipeline binding and draw command execution
-- Shader system infrastructure exists but not integrated into rendering
+- **Input abstraction** - Currently only handles ESC key and window close, needs full keyboard/mouse system
-- SpriteBatch has draw call collection but actual GPU rendering not implemented
+- **Animation system** - Sprite metadata exists but no animation controller for frame timing
-- No input abstraction layer
+- **Shader integration** - Shaders can be loaded but not actively used in SpriteBatch rendering pipeline
-- Limited error handling in some areas
+- **Error handling** - Some areas could benefit from more comprehensive error recovery

 ## Dependencies Analysis